Riverside Expressway

-The Riverside Expressway is part of the Pacific Motorway that runs through Brisbane, Queensland, Australia.
-It is located on the western side of the Brisbane CBD and is made up of various bridges and overpasses.
-The North Bank development was formerly proposed to alleviate the visual disruption of the expressway and recapture Brisbane for pedestrians.
+The Riverside Expressway is an elevated section of the Pacific Motorway that runs through Brisbane, Queensland, Australia.
+It is located on the western side of the Brisbane CBD and is made up of various bridges and flyovers.
+The North Bank development was formerly proposed to alleviate the visual disruption of the expressway and recapture the riverfront for pedestrians.

-The Expressway runs the entire western length of the Brisbane CBD from Coronation Drive to the Captain Cook Bridge at Gardens Point, an estimated 3 km before becoming the Pacific Motorway which ends at the Gold Coast.
+The Expressway runs the entire western length of the Brisbane CBD from Coronation Drive to the Captain Cook Bridge at Gardens Point, an estimated distance of 3 km, before becoming the Pacific Motorway, which ends at the Gold Coast.

-The roadway has been described as a concrete barrier on the river's edge and an eyesore, however others have praised the dramatic and visually arresting views of the Brisbane River, city skyline and surrounds experienced by drivers and passengers on the elevated expressway.
+The roadway has been described as a concrete barrier on the river's edge and an eyesore.
+However, others have praised the dramatic and visually arresting views of the Brisbane River, skyline and surrounds experienced by drivers and passengers on the elevated expressway.

 Congestion

 Traffic congestion in the central city area became problematic in the late 1950s and 1960s.
 The Story Bridge, William Jolly Bridge and Victoria Bridge were clogged with traffic wanting to cross from one side of town to the other.
 A traffic engineering company called Wilbur Smith and Associates was asked to study Brisbane's traffic problems by the state government.
 They delivered a report, the Brisbane Transportation Study, which included plans for traffic management for many years.

 In 2016, the road was the most congested in the state with average traffic speeds in afternoon peak times slowing to 19 km per hour.